A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity: Conclusion

 \section{Conclusion}

 In this work, we developed a novel coupling of LBMs to solve Biot's consolidation model in two dimensions.
 To this end, we combined the classical LBM for reaction-diffusion equations \cite{Seta2013} with the recent pseudo-time LBM for quasi-static linear elasticity \cite{Boolakee2023}.
 Therefore, the overall method uses only two distribution functions with (reduced) standard velocity sets for the solution fields, so that 17 unknowns per cell are required to solve for the 6 components of pressure, displacement and stress field at second-order consistency.
+We addressed the coupling between the equations by a newly developed, centered update scheme which uses half of both explicit and semi-implicit contributions.

 Numerical results obtained with the method of manufactured solutions confirm the analytical properties of the coupled methods.
-This concerns the second-order convergence wrt. time-step size and lattice width for a quadratic number of pseudo-time steps $N_E \sim N_x^2$.
-The latter is due to the explicit pseudo-timestepping inherent to the LBM for quasi-static elasticity.
+This concerns the second-order convergence with respect to time-step size and lattice width.
+Using a multi-grid method to accelerate the explicit pseudo-timestepping of the LBM for quasi-static elasticity, the required number of pseudo-time steps reduces from quadratic ($N_E \sim N_x^2$) to constant ($N_E \approx 3$ in the presented examples).
 We have demonstrated that naively coupled LBMs lead to instabilities for strong coupling with Biot--Willis coefficient $\alpha$ close to 1, as both the fully explicit scheme and the semi-implicit scheme yield diverging solutions.
-However, the centered coupling scheme, which uses half of both contributions (fully explicit and semi-implicit), is stable and accurate for all Biot--Willis coefficients.
+However, the centered coupling scheme is stable and accurate for all Biot--Willis coefficients.
 Moreover, the presented numerical results for Terzaghi's (quasi-1D) consolidation problem and for a two-dimensional expansion thereof, both incorporate an instantaneous response due to external loading, and hence demonstrate that the coupled LBM is even applicable to discontinuous problems.

-The main drawback of the method lies in its pseudo-timestepping for quasi-static elasticity, which results in an algorithmic complexity of $\mathcal{O}(N_x^6)$.
-However, the small prefactor observed in numerical experiments partially remedies this shortcoming.
-Furthermore, an adaptive choice of $N_E$ depending on a convergence criterion such as the difference between consecutive pseudo-time steps might further reduce the computational cost.

-On the other hand, the method has several advantages, as it allows for a simple and scalable parallelization and is second-order consistent in space and time for all three solution fields.